Silay: Culture

 Silay City had been known in the past as the "Paris of Negros" and the "cultural and intellectual hub of Negros" due to the residents' love for knowledge and works of art, and its collection of heritage mansions built during the height of the Philippine sugar industry's success, of which Negros was the very center.
 Most notable among these houses is Balay Negrense, the mansion of the son of the first Negrense sugar baron, Yves Leopold Germain Gaston and the Hofileña Ancestral House built by Manuel Severino Hofileña for his wife, former Miss Silay Gilda Ledesma Hojilla.

-Silay became a chartered city on June 12, 1957, by virtue of Republic Act 1621.

 On June 7, 2003, Silay City became the first local government unit in the Republic of the Philippines to hold a referendum through a People's Initiative approving the 2003 annual executive budget.

 Today, Silay City is listed by the Department of Tourism as one of its 25 tourist destinations in the Philippines.
 It is considered the seat of arts, culture and ecotourism in the Negros Island Region.

+Kabataang Silay Ensemble Rondalla

+The Kabataang Silay Ensemble Rondalla (KSE) is a rondalla group based in Silay.
+Through its more than 20-year history, KSE has won several regional and national musical competitions and has represented the Philippines in a number of international music festivals.
+Over the years, it has expanded its repertoire from folk and traditional music to classical, contemporary, pop and modern under the able leadership of conductor Jegger C. Anjao.